 Sparebanken Møre is reliant on net interest income, which represented some 80% of its operating income in 2011.
-This source of earnings has been affected by both good loan growth and strong competition.
+This source of earnings has been supported by both good loan growth in 2010 and 2011.
+Nevertheless, we caution that strong competition and increased funding costs could put pressure on top-line earnings.
 Fee and commission income accounted for around 12% of operating income during 2011 and is mainly related to fees from credit cards and loans.

 Valuation changes in financial instruments has made a positive contribution to results recently but remains inherently volatile due to their high reliance on market conditions.
-Sparebanken Møre's efficiency as measured by its cost-to-income ratio is good at around 50% for FY2011.
-At this level, the bank just meets management's target of a cost-to-income ratio below 50% and ranks well among Moody's-rated regional savings banks in Norway.
+Sparebanken Møre's efficiency as measured by its 2011 cost-to-income ratio is good at around 50% as per Moody's calculations.
+At this level, the bank just meets management's target of a cost-to-income ratio below 50 % and ranks well among Moody's-rated regional savings banks in Norway.

-Recently Sparebanken Møre's net profitability has benefitted from a reduction in problem loans by NOK107 million although reported loan losses rose marginally to 10bps for 2011 from 8bps for 2010.
-In Moody's opinion the trend for the bank's profitability is weakening due to concerns for future lower growth affecting asset quality and net interest margin pressure.
+In Moody's opinion the trend for the bank's profitability is weakening due to concerns regarding future lower loan growth affecting net interest income.